Uveitis treatments range from minimally invasive eye drops to surgical implants depending on the type and severity of the diagnosis.

 An intravitreal implant is a tiny implant that is injected into the vitreous humor of the eye during an in-office procedure.
 The patient is awake for the procedure.
-The eye is cleansed and disinfected, then numbed with gel and/or an injection.
+The eye is cleaned and disinfected, then numbed with gel and/or an injection.
 The eye is held open with a guard.
 The patient will feel a decent amount of pressure as the implant is injected.
 Typically there is a conjunctival blood spot and bleeding in the eye where the injection(s) occurred that takes a few weeks to dissipate.

 Intravitreal implants are localized and are a method of getting patients with chronic idiopathic non-infectious posterior uveitis off high doses of systemic medications.
 The implants release a sustained dosage of the medication over time and eventually dissolve.
 Side effects should not be taken likely and can (and probably will) include: cataracts and increased eye pressure.

 Intravitreal implants are expensive.
 There is a “Patience Assistance” program associated with each of the following implants; make sure to check out the applicable program, even the patient has insurance.

 Ozurdex is an implant that is designed to release 0.7 mg of the corticosteroid dexamethasone for up to six (6) months.

 Yutiq is an implant that is designed to release .18 mg of fluocinolone acetonide for up to 36 months.